dmoshi/serverless/dmoshi.com.contactme.lambda/README.md

 <br>

-The above commands will create the following resources on your AWS environment :-
+The above commands will create an AWS CloudFormation stack with the following resources on your AWS environment :-
+> * IAM Role with permissions to publish messages to an SNS topic, this will be used by the lambda function.
+> * One SNS Topic
+> * One SNS Subscription bound to the above topic, protocol is email with email address specified in serverless.yml
+> * An AWS Lambda function with a binding to the IAM role above
+> * An AWS API Gateway of type LAMBDA_PROXY which will trigger the above function over HTTP POST